Work hard, play hard

 This fall, he will transition from his summer and fall Orientation Leader duties to Resident Assistant for the 609 dorm, continue to intern at Welty for the Duffy Program course, and keep his position as a peer mentor in Career Works, Beloit’s revamped career center.
 But he’s most focused on co-leading the club Global Career Services (formerly called Beloit International Student Career Services) with River Pham’23.

-Ding sees GCS as filling a crucial gap between Career Works and the new Office of Global and Domestic Learning.
+Ding sees GCS as filling a crucial gap between Career Works and the new Global Experience Office.
 The group leads workshops to help international students acquire work visas and connect with alumni in the states and abroad — and, under its more inclusive new name, its members hope to also connect domestic students with potential jobs outside of the U.S.

 “This club gives me ways to know more people, especially international students,” Ding says.
 “As a runner, the team was the only people I knew [for a long time].
 In Commons, I sat on one side with my teammates.
 I didn’t know that the people on the other side are fun, interesting, and funny; I never got the chance to talk to them.
 This club is a good way for me to grow.”